Aircraft Mechanic Schools in Missouri

 Licensure & Certification Requirements

-Aspiring aircraft mechanics in Missouri will be glad to know they don’t have to register or receive an additional license/certification from the state before they can start applying for jobs and practicing professionally.
-The license acquired by passing the FAA Airframe and Powerplant examination is enough to become a legitimate professional.
+Aspiring aircraft mechanics in Missouri will be glad to know they don’t need to register with the state or obtain an additional license or certification before they can start applying for jobs and practicing professionally.
+The license obtained by passing the FAA Airframe and Powerplant examination is sufficient to become a licensed professional.

 While the scope of an aircraft mechanic’s duties is large and complex, they are limited to a certain extent.
-Candidates must acquire the Inspection Authorization credential for even more advanced repair projects.
+Candidates must obtain the Inspection Authorization credential to undertake more advanced repair projects.

 Top Aircraft Mechanic Schools in Missouri